thecloudxpert/emea-uk-aria-auto-exp-day/module-5/m5-full-lab-guide.md

 ```

 13. Using what you have learned in previous Modules, create a new version of this Cloud Template.
-14. Using what you have learned in this Module, update the Cloud Template so that the requestor can deinfe a hostname for `Cloud_Machine_2`.
+14. Using what you have learned in this Module, update the Cloud Template so that the requestor can define a hostname for `Cloud_Machine_2`.

 > **HINT:** You should use a different input name for the other hostname.